 While the early days of the pandemic put the wedding industry mostly on hold, more and more people are tying the knot once again.
 Just last week, two of my friends announced their engagement.
 I don’t dare to claim I know everything about why the ring is such a big deal.
 But I do know the engagement ring can generate a bigger conversation than the upcoming event itself.

 Some say you need to spend three months’ worth of salary on the rock.
 I have friends who make $100,000 a year.
 Do they really need to spend $20,000 to $25,000 on an engagement ring?
 Will the significant other really say no if they see jewelry that’s not extravagant enough?
 As with most things finance, the choice is entirely personal.
 But what type of pressure are we putting on the person proposing?

 The Engagement Ring Rule of Thumb

 Let’s talk about the rule of thumb first.
-The commonly accepted idea is to spend three months’ salary on an engagement ring.
+The common recommendation is to spend three months’ salary on an engagement ring.
 Like I said, some of my friends make six figures a year.
-While $25,000 sound incredible to spend on jewelry, it’s actually more incredible to expect someone who makes $3,000 a month to spend $9,000 on an engagement ring.
+While $25,000 sounds incredible to spend on jewelry, it’s more incredible to expect someone making $3,000 a month to spend $9,000 on an engagement ring.

 Here’s the Truth

-This rule of thumb means an engagement ring basically costs as much as a common sedan.
+This rule of thumb means an engagement ring can cost as much as a car.
 That’s crazy.
-Don’t put yourself into a major financial hole just because you’ve been swayed by some nifty advertising.
-Do some math and make a choice that you can live with — and pay for.
+Don’t put yourself into a major financial hole just because some nifty advertising has swayed you.
+Do some math and make a choice that you can live with — and afford.

-We were also moving in together, so we could save a good chunk of living costs.
+We were also moving in together, so we could save a good chunk on living costs.
 I also had practically no other expenses at the time, so it didn’t take long for us to save up the amount I spent on the ring.
-Luckily, I was able to cover that amount without going into massive debt.
-That shortened the time it took to pay for the ring too.
+Luckily, I could cover that amount without going into massive debt.
+That shortened the time it took to pay for the ring, too.